 You can’t drive up to the hotel entrance without first being vetted by a security guard.
 The kind of tire-destroying spikes that you find at car rental places the world over are in place – as are x-ray machines when you enter the hotel.

 I have no idea what hidden security measures are in place but from the outside it would seem they take security seriously.
 I ALWAYS felt safe in Jordan but for people who worry, it would seem that the Fairmont is doing a great job at keeping their guests safe.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 Unequivocally this Fairmont ranks as one of the top three hotels in the world I have been lucky to stay in.
 Some of you may think of me more in terms of small hotels and tents.
 After all I do call myself five star or no star (referring to my camping experiences).
 But for five star experiences you can’t beat this Fairmont.

-For more information visit the Fairmont Amman website.
+You can book a stay at the Fairmont Amman here – with free cancellation available.
 Prices depending on the season start around $Cdn300 and go up from there – about half of what you’d pay for a night at a Fairmont in the Rockies.